Debt Snowball vs Avalanche Method — Which Is Better, Mathematically and Practically

 How to set up either method step by step

-Step 5 — when a debt is eliminated, roll the freed-up payment into the next target.
-This is the "snowball" effect that both methods benefit from.
+The fifth step is rolling the freed-up payment into the next target when a debt is eliminated.
+That's the "snowball" effect that both methods benefit from.
 The total monthly payment stays the same; the destination shifts.

 What both methods require to work

-A budget.
+A budget is the first.
 Without a zero-based budget or some equivalent structure, the "extra" payment capacity that powers either method tends to disappear into other spending.
 Both methods require a budget that protects the debt-payoff line.

-Stopped accumulation.
+Stopped accumulation is the second.
 Adding new debt while paying down old debt is the most common reason both methods fail.
 Cutting up credit cards (or freezing them in a literal block of ice — a Dave Ramsey suggestion that some households find effective) prevents the accumulation that undoes payoff progress.

-A small emergency fund first.
+A small emergency fund first is the third.
 Most experts recommend $1,000 in emergency savings before aggressive debt payoff.
 Without it, the next emergency goes back on the credit card and the cycle restarts.

-Patience for the timeline.
+Patience for the timeline is the fourth.
 Real debt payoff takes 18–60 months for most households.
 Both methods require sustained effort across that timeline; both methods fail if abandoned mid-stream.

 Common mistakes when paying off debt